 In order to waive the Student Health Insurance Program offered by Academic Health Plans, the student must have comparable policy coverage that provides benefits to providers in Oberlin, Ohio.
 You will need to consult your private insurance company for these details.

 Academic Health Plans website has the waiver form available online at oberlin.myahpcare.com/waiver or through Student Accounts.
 Sending health forms to Student Health does not mean you have automatically waived the insurance.
 You must complete the waiver form each year.

 You will be submitting your private health insurance information when you opt to waive it.
 This information is kept in a secure server.
-The AHP website waiver for 2018-2019 is available as of July 5, 2018.
+The AHP website will go live on June 14, 2019.

 We require all international students to purchase the Student Health Insurance Plan.
 In addition to contacting Academic Health Plans via its website, call Oberlin’s AHP contact number at 1-855-844-3014 for coverage questions.

 All full-time students enrolled at Oberlin College, regardless of insurance coverage, can receive health-related care at Student Health Services.